 - * Shy Show Kitty

-What can you do when your beautiful show cat is misbehaves in the judging cage?
+What can you do when your beautiful show cat is afraid or intimidated in the judging cage?

 - Spectators At The Cat Show